expo/expo/docs/pages/get-started/installation.md

 <TerminalBlock cmd={['# Start and open the project on all devices', 'expo start --ios --android --web']} />

-> 🧐 Apple uses the word "simulator" for their iOS emulator and Google uses the word "emulator", these perform the same function conceptually and are different in name alone.
+> 🧐 Apple uses the word "simulator" for their iOS emulator and Google uses the word "emulator" &mdash; [learn more about why these names are different](https://stackoverflow.com/a/4544605/659988), if you are curious.

 ## Up next